Gunzilla raises $25 million to make triple-A games with ex-Crytek leader

 Korolev said he wasn’t able to say which game engine the company is using yet.

 Asked why the company isn’t making mobile games, which are half of the $174.9 billion game market, Korolev said, “We believe that by scaling expertise, by using it in projects, we can become more and more successful.
-This is where are expertise is, in triple-A.”
+This is where our expertise is, in triple-A.”

 The $25 million in funding may not be enough to make the whole game, but it should help the company reach major milestones in development, Korolev said.